Los Angeles officials approve sanctuary city, school policies as Trump mass deportation plan takes shape

 Some immigrants rights advocates have criticized a prior resolution, which formally declared Los Angeles a sanctuary city in 2019, as more of a symbolic action than an enforceable safeguard for residents in the city.
 The newly passed city ordinance bans the city's collection of information on an individual's immigration status and bars city employees from notifying federal authorities about the release or detention of immigrants in the U.S. illegally.

-While city councilmembers voted Tuesday, the LA Unified School District's Board of Education was set to vote on a "sanctuary" measure of its own — one that would prohibit school district employees from voluntarily cooperating in any immigration enforcement actions.
+While city councilmembers voted, LA Unified School District's Board of Education members were doing the same for a "sanctuary" measure of its own — one that would prohibit school district employees from voluntarily cooperating in any immigration enforcement actions.

-The school board passed a prior such measure, in May 2017, but the new resolution going up for a vote Tuesday would clarify how the district would actually implement and enforce that policy.
-It would require Superintendent Alberto M. Carvalho to develop and share a plan within 60 days for how it would be established "from the beginning of the next Presidential administration."
+The school board unanimously adopted a resolution that reaffirmed a prior measure from May 2017, but the new resolution aims to clarify how the district would actually implement and enforce that policy.
+Now, Superintendent Alberto M. Carvalho will develop and share a plan within 60 days for how it would be established "from the beginning of the next Presidential administration."

 This includes a ban on the sharing of information about the immigration status of any student, or their families, with federal agents and agencies such as U.S. Immigration Customs and Enforcement (ICE).
 Currently, local police and law enforcement are barred from sharing such data and information under California's "sanctuary state" law.